dotnet/csharplang/proposals/low-level-struct-improvements.md

 ### Take the breaking change
 <a name="breaking"></a>
 This design is predicated on the idea that the language must remain fully compatible with the existing span safety rules.
-This results in a sub-optimal design for the new features to support existing APIs that are very small in number and in several cases simply designed incorrectly.
+This results in a sub-optimal design for the new features to support existing APIs that are likely small in number and in several cases simply designed incorrectly.
 Effectively this design puts more burden on correct APIs to support legacy flaws in older ones.

 Consider for a minute where the design was approached from the other direction: APIs with `ref` fields have the ideal state and burden is placed on developers with incorrect APIs to fix them up when compiling for C# 11.
 This compat break would take primarily two forms:

-* A `ref` parameter on method returning a `ref struct` would be considered `[RefFieldsEscaped]`.
+* A `ref` parameter on method returning a `ref struct` would be considered `[RefFieldsEscape]`.
 * A `out` parameter would be considered `ref-safe-to-escape` within the current method.

 This change would impact methods that have the following properties:

-- Have a `Span<T>` or `ref struct` which has a `Span<T>` as
+- Have a `Span<T>` or `ref struct`
-    - The return type
-    - A `ref` or `out` parameter
+    - Where the `ref struct` is a return type, `ref` or `out` parameter
-- Take a `ref`, `in` or `out` parameter
+    - Has an additional `in` or `ref` parameter

 To understand the impact it's helpful to break APIs into categories: